 them with NA.fastq_dir: Directory containing the input fastq

-files.Merge.
-It is the updated version of
+files.merge_fastq_pairs.
+It is the updated

-for TrimPrimer.
+for trim_primer.
 This directory is created by

-Merge.check_reverse is TRUE, TrimPrimer
+merge_fastq_pairs.check_reverse is TRUE, trim_primer

 checks the reverse complementary strand as well.sampleinfo_df: is updated version of fastainfo.
 This